UMRoboticsTeam/umrt-project-perry-config/README.md

 If each of these lived in separate repos, that is 4 PRs to create, 4 new versions which have to be deployed, and if one doesn't get updated somewhere it will cause major problems.
 Thus, by organising these into a monorepo this is condensed to 1 PR, and 1 version to deploy/manage.

+One unusual technique used in this project, which is used to avoid complicating the ros-build workflow with additional parameters, is to symlink the version file into each of the packages.

 # UMRT Project Perry Description

 This is the URDF and RViz files for the Project Perry robotics arm model.